ShrRa/interpython-1day-testing/_episodes/20-section2-intro.md

 keypoints:
 - "Using testing requires us to change our practice of code development, but saves time in the long run by allowing us to more comprehensively and rapidly find faults in code, as well as giving us greater confidence in the correctness of our code."
-- "The use of test techniques and infrastructures such as **parameterisation** and **Continuous Integration** can help scale and further automate our testing process."
+- "Writing **parametrized** tests makes sure that you are testing your software in different scenarios."
+- "Writing tests **before** the features forces you to think of the requirements and best possible implementations in advance."
 ---

-We've just set up a suitable environment for the development of our software project and are ready to start coding.
+We've just set up a suitable environment for the development of our software project and are ready to start developing new features.
 However, we want to make sure that the new code we contribute to the project is actually correct and is not breaking any of the existing code.
 So, in this section,